tmpreston/docs-2/docs/api/controller.md

 ### create

-Operation that creates new item
+Operation that creates a new item.

 Mapped to `POST "/"` and endpoint